nushell-prophet/numd/README.md

 Flags:
-  -o, --output-md-path <Filepath> - path to a resulting `.md` file; if omitted, updates the original file --echo - output resulting markdown to the terminal --save-ansi - save ansi formatted version --no-backup - overwrite the existing `.md` file without backup --no-save - do not save changes to the `.md` file --no-info - do not output stats of changes --intermid-script <Filepath> - optional a path for an intermediate script (useful for debugging purposes) --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway) --prepend-intermid <String> - prepend text (code) into the intermid script, useful for customizing nushell output settings --diff - use diff for printing changes
+  -o, --output-md-path <Filepath> - path to a resulting `.md` file; if omitted, updates the original file --echo - output resulting markdown to the terminal --save-ansi - save ANSI formatted version --no-backup - overwrite the existing `.md` file without backup --no-save - do not save changes to the `.md` file --no-info - do not output stats of changes --intermid-script <Filepath> - optional path for an intermediate script (useful for debugging purposes) --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway) --prepend-intermid <String> - prepend text (code) into the intermediate script, useful for customizing Nushell output settings
+  --diff - use diff for printing changes
   --width <Int> - set the `table --width` option value -h, --help - Display the help message for this command

 Parameters:
-  file <path>: path to a `.md` file containing nushell code to be executed
+  file <path>: path to a `.md` file containing Nushell code to be executed

 Input/output types:
   ╭──input──┬─output──╮